Overview for Trails of Bohemian Paradise

 Reviews for Trails of Bohemian ParadiseGo to top of page

+The trip went really well, I thoroughly enjoyed it.
+Petr has been very helpful and caring.
+I liked the first half of the walking better than the second one, although the weather was not in my favor at the time.
+Nothing really went wrong.
+I certainly will look at your programs when considering a solo hiking trip again, hope it will happen soon.
 We had a wonderful holiday and loved every moment.
 Every day and every stay was different and I really cannot pick one walk over another.
 I was very pleased to have booked the transfer as it took a level of stress out of arrival, and we ended up getting a transfer back to Prague as we travelled on a Sunday and I hadn’t realised there were no buses, however Petr sorted this out very efficiently.
 Everything went very well, no double in one of the hotels but no problem.
 It would have been really nice to have some recommendations on where to eat or drink in each location and also to know that at the castle hotel Hrubra Skala there are no other options other than to eat in the restaurant and there is no bar.
 We actually ended up using the navigation app more than the maps, very useful especially at the beginning of each day when the instructions on which trail to use were sometimes confusing.
 We really enjoyed the variation in the hotels and the walks, and would definitely look at using the company again in the future.
 Bohemian Paradise was our second excellent trip with Natural Adventure Company and was all we hoped.
 Excellent beautiful walks, challenging but easy to follow, great accommodation and food, and perfect organisation of transfers, pick ups etc. We will be back for more!

 We had a wonderful holiday and loved every moment.
 Every day and every stay was different and I really cannot pick one walk over another.
 I was very pleased to have booked the transfer as it took a level of stress out of arrival, and we ended up getting a transfer back to Prague as we travelled on a Sunday and I hadn’t realised there were no buses, however Petr sorted this out very efficiently.
 Everything went very well, no double in one of the hotels but no problem.
 It would have been really nice to have some recommendations on where to eat or drink in each location and also to know that at the castle hotel Hrubra Skala there are no other options other than to eat in the restaurant and there is no bar.
 We actually ended up using the navigation app more than the maps, very useful especially at the beginning of each day when the instructions on which trail to use were sometimes confusing.
 We really enjoyed the variation in the hotels and the walks, and would definitely look at using the company again in the future.